 The ideal participant in DKQ is able to effectively communicate with others through verbal or non-verbal means and is able to follow directions given by adults and peers.
 This program is for students ages 5-15.

 Click here for a special tour of our facility provided by our drama campers and produced by the son of Dunia Elvir, Wiley Center Board of Directors member.

 DKQ Drama Summer Program

 DKQ Camp is a 6 week long summer program where students work on developing communication skills, social pragmatic skills, and acting abilities through creating an amazing musical performance in a professional theatre at the end of camp.
 Each day campers are exposed to acting, dancing, singing, set creation and costume design.
 Camp schedule includes a weekly field trip that corresponds with themes.
 Field trips previous years include personal meet and greet and tour at CBS studios, UCLA School of Theatre visit, Universal Studios, and Los Angeles Orchestra Festival.
 This camp is designed to develop and/or increase language abilities, social interaction skills, general awareness and self confidence.
 While all students are considered, ideal campers have some established communication system, able to follow instruction and have minimal maladaptive behaviors.

-2016 DKQ camp took place from June 20- July 29; 2017 dates are TBD.
+2018 DKQ camp will take place from June 18- July 27.
 Please be advised, all campers must be available to participate in camp musical.
-Last year’s Mandatory Audition Day was held on May 7, 2016 from 1:00- 3:00 pm.
+This year’s Mandatory Audition Day will be held on Saturday, February 24, 2018.
 Please contact Ashley or Angela for more information regarding this program.
 Space is limited and considerations will be made on a first come first serve basis.